 Children under 2, and pregnant and breastfeeding women, cannot usually take medicine for threadworms – see a GP, midwife or health visitor instead.

 Using creams and ointments for an itchy bottom

 - more than 1 cream or ointment at the same time

 - any cream or ointment for longer than a week – they can irritate your skin and make things worse

-Non-urgent advice: See a GP if you have an itchy bottom that:
+Non-urgent advice: See a GP if you have an itchy bottom and:

-- does not ease after 3 or 4 days
+- it does not ease after 3 or 4 days

 - it keeps coming back

-- worries you or makes it hard to sleep
+- it worries you or makes it hard to sleep

 - you have itching elsewhere on your body